Graduate Diploma of Mental Health Nursing - CC69

 The assessments that you complete in the Graduate Diploma need you to be working in mental health.
 This way you can employ your mental health nursing skills and apply your learnings to your own clinical practice.

 Developed with industry and lived experience academics, we’ve made sure our mental health nursing courses are evidence-based and clinically relevant so that your studies truly reflect current and emerging mental health nursing matters.
-Add to this, the hyper-flexible delivery via our Be Different platform where you set your own pace and affordable tuition fees and you have a suite of mental health nursing courses that allow you to fit study around your life, not the other way round.
+Add to this, the flexible, online delivery via our Be Different platform where you set your own pace and affordable tuition fees and you have a suite of mental health nursing courses that allow you to fit study around your life, not the other way round.

 |Core Units||8||Major Units||None|